fiskaltrust/interface-doc/doc/appendix-de-kassensichv/operation-modes/SCD/cryptovision.md

 ## SCU

+### **Support**

+**from version:** 1.3.1

 The _fiskaltrust.Middleware.SCU.DE.CryptoVision_ package connects the middleware with a CryptoVision hardware-TSE via the file system emulated by the TSE.

-### **Support**

-from version: 1.3.1

 ### Parameters